 Easing of Covid Restrictions in the Cathedral (Phase 1)

-From next weekend, 2nd/ 3rd October, every second seat will be available in the Cathedral and we will no longer require people to pre-book or use an assigned seat for Sunday Mass.
+Currently and into the coming month, every second seat is available in the Cathedral and we will no longer require people to pre-book or use an assigned seat for Sunday Mass.
 Please sit where you please – you do not need to sit where you have been sitting over the past year and a half.

 In this phase, each person is asked to take responsibility for their own actions and to be conscious of protecting others and being considerate of them.
 Please follow the following guidelines: